 Following the removal of the previous pier, there has been an absence of mooring facilities on the central north bank of the river between Blackfriars and Tower Pier.

 The proposal, which has been put forward by a boat hire company, will see the existing dolphins reused and a new floating pontoon installed with walkway and refurbished riverside access.

 The steps and lift up and over the to the walkway are so that the river wall is not breached, as it’s currently set at the 2065 year flood defence level (+5.85m AOD).

 The main impetus for the development is the arrival of a large event ship, the OceanDiva, which can host as many as 1,500 people on board.

-Although the pier is being proposed by the boat hire firm, it will be open to other users.
 Discussions have also commenced with light freight operators who have expressed interest for using the pier to serve cycle and electric vehicle deliveries to the City.

 Images from the planning application by Beckett Rankine.

 An earlier version of this story said that Thames Leisure were behind the revamp, but it turns out that the company behind the planning application, Thames Leisure Ltd is not the same company as the Thames Leisure that is just a trading name for the company that operates the boats.